Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 lib /def:mpv.def /name:mpv-2.dll /out:mpv.lib /MACHINE:X64

 If the build hasn’t generated one (normally it does not), we need to generate one.
-Install gendef, as part of -tools and then generate the definition file.
+Install gendef, as part of -tools and then generate the definition file (From the VS prompt).

 pacman -S mingw-w64-x86_64-tools